The Mathematics of Tie Knots: Introduction

-In this paper we consider neck ties as mathematical knots, by joining the two ends of the tie together.
-We first review of some of the basic facts about knots that we need in Section~\ref{section:knots}.
-For the rest of the paper, we restrict our attention to the 85 neck ties described by Fink and Mao in \cite{finkmao, finkmao-book}.
-In Section~\ref{section:tieknots} we review their description of neck tie knots, and note that the list of left, right and center moves used to tie a neck tie is called a {\em tie sequence}.
+In this paper, we consider neck ties as mathematical knots, by joining the two ends of the tie together.
+In Section~\ref{section:knots}, we first review of some of the basic facts about knots that we need.
+Next, in Section~\ref{section:tieknots}, we review the Fink and Mao description of neck tie knots, and note that the list of left, right and center moves used to tie a neck tie is called a {\em tie sequence}.
 We then create a (mathematical) knot simply by joining the two ends of the neck tie to create what we call a {\em tie knot}.
+Here, we can restrict our attention to the 85 tie knots that Fink and Mao described, we will call these {\em FM-tie knots}.
+We can also look at the infinite family of tie knots that follow the Fink and Mao rules, but where there are no restrictions on the number of moves needed to create the tie knot.
+(Our ties are as long as needed to tie the tie knot.)
+Thus we consider {\em tie knots} as a family within the set of all knots.
+Just as we consider torus knots, or alternating knots as a family within the set of all knots.

-We worked out the knot type of each of the 85 tie knots described by Fink and Mao.
+We worked out the knot type of each of the 85 FM-tie knots.
 Section~\ref{section:data} summarizes this data; the complete list can be found in Appendix~\ref{appendix:data}.
 As we worked out the knot type of our tie knots, we realized that the tie sequences can be reduced while preserving the knot type in four standard ways.
 These ways are explained in Section~\ref{section:reductions}, along with the result that if a tie knot is tied with $k$ moves, then it has a knot diagram with $k-1$ or fewer moves.
 In Section~\ref{section:examples}, we examine the ways the unknot, twist knot and $(2,p)$ torus knots appear as tie knots.
 We show how to recognize these knots from their tie sequence.
 As the trefoil knot is both a twist knot and $(2,p)$ torus knot, we discuss this as a separate case.

-Finally, in Section~\ref{section:family}, we consider tie knots as a family within the set of all knots.
-(Just as we consider torus knots, or alternating knots as a family with in the set of all knots.)
-Here, we assume that our ties are as long as we like, so there are no restrictions on the number of moves needed to create the tie knot.
-We prove several results about this family.
+Finally, in Section~\ref{section:family}, we prove several more results about tie knots.
 Perhaps the most important is that any tie knot is prime and alternating.
 We also show that the diagram corresponding to the reduced tie sequence of a tie knot is itself a reduced knot diagram.
 There are many other interesting questions still to be answered about tie knots.
-For example, after looking at the data of tie knots, we made the conjecture that tie knots are in fact 2-bridge knots.
+For example, after looking at the data of tie knots, we conjecture that tie knots are in fact prime, alternating 2-bridge knots.